WallStreetMojo

 Match data Example 1-3Match data Example 1-3

-I have applied the SUM function for both the table’s Sale Amount column.
-At the beginning step itself, we got the difference in values.
-Data 1 table showing the total sales of 2,16,214, and the Data 2 table showing the total sales of 2,10,214.
+3. We have applied the SUM function for the table’s Sale Amount column.
+In the beginning, we have got the difference in values.
+The Data 1 table shows the total sales of 2,16,214, and the Data 2 table shows 2,10,214.

-Now we need to examine this in detail.
-So, let’s apply the VLOOKUP function for each date.
+Now, we need to examine this in detail.
+So, let us apply the VLOOKUP function for each date.

 Match data Example 1-4